 Regular updates

 Maintaining the latest updates for your WordPress core, themes, and plugins is a simple but profoundly effective security practice.
+Both MalCare and Wordfence emphasize the importance of keeping everything up to date.
 Updates often patch security vulnerabilities, but caution is advised.
 Immediate installation of updates upon release can expose your site to unpatched bugs.
-To mitigate this, Shield Security PRO offers a feature that delays automatic updates for a fixed number of days, allowing time for any vulnerabilities to be identified and resolved.
+Shield Security PRO offers a solution by delaying automatic updates for a configurable number of days.
+This waiting period allows developers to identify and patch any vulnerabilities introduced in new releases.

 Site backups

 Regular, comprehensive site backups are your safety net in the event of a security breach.
 Ensure that you have a reliable system in place for creating backups and safeguarding your data against loss or corruption.
-Many hosting providers include some level of automated backups, if not, you can look into dedicated website backup plugins
+Many hosting providers include some level of automated backups.
+If not, you can look into dedicated website backup solutions.
+Shield Security PRO includes ShieldBACKUPS (which is in the Plus tier) at no extra cost, providing off-site backup storage that’s independent of your web host for true disaster recovery protection.

 Login credentials

 The strength of your login credentials significantly impacts your site’s security.
-Implement strong username and password policies, encouraging the use of long, complex passwords and avoiding common usernames like “admin” – or pwned credentials – to deter unauthorised access.
+Wordfence and MalCare both provide additional login protection, including limiting login attempts and offering two-factor authentication (2FA) in their premium versions.
+Implement strong username and password policies, encouraging the use of long, complex passwords and avoiding common usernames like “admin” or pwned credentials to deter unauthorized access.

 User education

 Educating users with access to your site is a critical security measure.
+MalCare and Wordfence both offer features that help monitor user activity, which is an important step in preventing internal breaches.
 Tailor the level of access and control to each user’s role and experience to reduce the risk of security breaches from within.
-Train users to recognise and avoid phishing scams and other social engineering tactics that could compromise your site’s security.
+Train users to recognize and avoid phishing scams and other social engineering tactics that could compromise your site’s security.

 Make the smart choice for WordPress security